FleekHQ/fleek-blog/content/posts/fleek-network-managing-the-key-store.md

 ### Configuration sections

-The Fleek Network node configuration settings is located in the path `$HOME/.ursa/config.toml` and it's organised by configuration sections.
+The Fleek Network node configuration settings are located in the path `$HOME/.ursa/config.toml`, and it's organized by configuration sections.

 At time of writing, we have the following sections:
 - Network config